1. Find the optimistic viewpoint in a negative situation.

 Refocus.
 Question your mountain building thoughts by talking to someone close to you and getting a more grounded perspective on the situation by just venting or by getting his or her input.
 If you don’t have anyone to talk to search for a free counseling hotline.

 Or simply ask yourself this to widen your perspective and to chill out: Will this matter in 5 years?
 Or even 5 weeks?

-5. Don’t let vague fears hold you back from doing what you want.
+5. Don’t let vague fears hold you back.

 Sometimes you may want to take a chance in life.
 Start a new habit that feels unfamiliar, your own business on the side or ask someone out for a date.

 A common trap when you want to do one of those things is to get lost in vague fears and about what could happen if you actually took action.

 And so the mind runs wild fueled by fear and it creates nightmare scenarios and plenty of self-doubt.

 Ask yourself this: honestly, what is the worst that could happen?